The musings of a landscape painter, art teacher, and art history lover

 Supplies: Paper, ruler, pencil, eraser, good attitude.

-Compare those two images to the Renaissance painting, The School of Athens (1509-1511) by Raphael.
+Compare the above images to the Renaissance painting, The School of Athens (1509-1511) by Raphael, below.
 In this painting, you can see a dominant architectural aspect to the background with orthogonal lines going back to a single point.
 The use of linear perspective gives the painting a sense of depth and atmosphere unseen in prior times.
 See the images below with examples of The School of Athens with orghogonal lines indicated.

-This presentation is for art eduational purposes and is free to use and download.
+This presentation is for art educational purposes and is free to use and download.
 If you liked this tutorial, you may also like to check out drawing in three-point perspective HERE.